Heartburn: Treatment

 PPIs reduce stomach acid by blocking an enzyme involved in its production (hydrogen potassium ATPase), and their effects last much longer than H2RAs—around 16 to 18 hours.
 They are stronger and do not lose effectiveness over time.
 However, they do not work immediately and do not fix the root cause of acid reflux; they simply make the refluxed contents less acidic.
-Potassium-competitive acid blockers (P-CABs) are a newer type of acid-reducing medication that work by blocking hydrogen potassium ATPase.
-Vonoprazan is the most researched P-CAB and has been found to be just as effective as PPIs in healing esophagitis and preventing relapses.
+Potassium-competitive acid blockers (P-CABs) are a newer type of acid-reducing medication that works by blocking the hydrogen potassium ATPase.
+Vonoprazan is the most researched P-CAB and is just as effective as PPIs in healing esophagitis and preventing relapses.
 In more severe cases, it may work even better than PPIs.
 However, P-CABs have not been more effective than a placebo for treating symptoms in people with nonerosive reflux disease, (Note: Symptoms related to acid reflux—such as heartburn or regurgitation—despite there being no visible damage to the esophagus when checked by endoscopy) likely because this condition includes a mix of different underlying issues.

 Prokinetics help clear stomach acid from the esophagus by improving muscle movement and speeding up stomach emptying, which can be slow in some people with GERD.
 Common prokinetics include metoclopramide, domperidone, mosapride, itopride, and prucalopride.
 Since GERD can be a motility issue, these drugs have the potential to address its root cause.
 However, there is no strong evidence that they effectively treat GERD.
 They are usually added to PPI treatment for those whose heartburn does not improve with PPIs alone, but their effectiveness in this case is unclear.
-Baclofen is a GABA agonist that helps reduce reflux by decreasing the relaxations of the lower esophageal sphincter, which are one of the main causes of GERD.
+Baclofen is a GABA agonist that helps reduce reflux by decreasing the relaxation of the lower esophageal sphincter, which are one of the main causes of GERD.
 However, its use is limited and is usually considered only as an add-on treatment for individuals with persistent heartburn despite taking PPIs.